Matlab-Toolbox/create_window/README.md

 Create Window
 ==

-Create Windowss for use with FFT functions.
+Create Windows for use with FFT functions.

 Window type is one of :